- Spike Jonze

 In Where the Wild Things Are, Spike Jonze’s masterful translation of Maurice Sendak’s beloved book, the pains and uncertainties of growing up find a deeply personal home.
 Childhood has never been so accurately depicted onscreen, from the wild rumpus of building forts and scurrying through the woods, to feeling hesitant about becoming older and losing your sense of play, to having so much love to give but not getting it back in equal share.
 In capturing the confusion of what it’s like to be a bright, imaginative, lonely, and vulnerable child unable to articulate your feelings, Jonze has made a wonderful film that’s so truthful and so touching.

 Though he acts out, Max isn’t a bad kid.
-After he trashes his sister’s room in anger, out of regret he brings his mother in there to show her what he’s done.
+After he trashes his sister’s room in anger, he brings his mother in there to show her what he’s done out of regret.
 Donning his full-body wolf suit, he takes to growling and acting all-important, because behaving like an animal is easier than trying to understand the complex emotions he’s feeling.
 During a struggle with his mother, he bites her, and when she yells at him, he runs away from home.
 He escapes into the woods and comes upon a boat.
 In it, he sails across the sea until he arrives at an island inhabited by massive creatures covered in fur and feathers, each with large claws or sharp beaks or pointy talons.
 These are the Wild Things.

 Made in Jim Henson’s puppet workshop, enormous monster suits move with actors inside, supported by countless technicians to make their actions real.
 Their emotive faces, completed through amazing CGI, blend flawlessly with the puppet bodies and bring the Wild Things to life.
 How it’s done, however, never occurs to the viewer, because they’re rendered so uniformly that there’s nothing to doubt.
 They simply are.
 This combination of the tangible and the computer-generated provides a marvelous piece of Movie Magic.
 Finished by the incredible voicework behind the masks—voices of James Gandolfini, Chris Cooper, Catherine O’Hara, Forrest Whitaker, Paul Dano, and Lauren Ambrose—these characters come into existence and clearly occupy the same spaces as Max.